December - Best Hiking & Snowshoeing Trails in Whistler and Garibaldi Park

 Wedgemount Lake is a steep and difficult hike in the summer when there is no snow.
 It doesn't require technical skill, but it is just exhausting.
 You gain 1220 metres of elevation in just 7 kilometres and hiking with a backpack takes about 2.5 hours to reach the lake.
 In the winter, on snowshoes, the Wedgemount Lake trail is considerably harder.
 First, the obscured trail is hard to follow, despite the frequent trail markers.
 Second, on snowshoes, each step on steep ground is one step forward, half a step backward.
 You plod on slowly and with each step slipping back part way.
 If you can get past the difficulty of the exhausting winter trek to Wedgemount Lake you will reach an amazing paradise in the mountains.
 The Wedgemount Lake Hut is an extraordinary oasis of warmth in the middle of the beautiful Wedgemount Lake Valley.
 Anyone can use the hut, anytime.
 It can sleep up to 8 reasonably comfortably and consists of two large tables on the lower level and a small loft that can fit four people.
 Sporadically used by skiers in the winter, though rarely used by snowshoers due to the difficulty of the trail in the winter.
 If you do make it up to Wedgemount Lake you will be rewarded with a phenomenally beautiful, snow filled mountain paradise of a valley.
 The Wedgemount Lake trail is deep with snow from late December to late June most years.
 If you snowshoe it November to mid December or mid June to early July, you will only need your snowshoes partway up the trail.
 Depending on conditions and traffic on the trail, you may get lucky and be able to follow previous tracks in the snow, however this is not reliable.
 The final kilometre before Wedgemount Lake between the months of November and late June is almost always deep with snow.
 This part is very steep and even on snowshoes painfully difficult, so consider that if you plan to go.
 Also, losing the trail is always a consideration worth worrying about and having a GPS with you is a very good idea.
 At a good pace, when the trail has snow top to bottom, expect to take over four hours from your car to the hut.
 Some take as long as 6 hours.
 You have to add an extra kilometre or two in the winter as well due to having to park far below the usual trailhead parking as it is inaccessible due to snow December to May.

-Why should you snowshoe to Wedgemount Lake?
+Why should you snowshoe to Wedgemount Lake in December?

 The sense of achievement in tackling such a strenuous and difficult trail is amazing.
 Having the whole Wedgemount Lake valley to yourself is an extraordinary experience.
 The Wedgemount Lake Hut in winter is a wonderful luxury in such a hostile place.
 Walking out to the middle of the frozen lake and looking up at the amazingly bright stars is wonderfully surreal.